IncognitoCxde/IncognitoCxde/README.md

 • 📖 Creator of 'Sawti', an audiobook app designed for the National Library of Tajikistan

-Softwares I work with: XCode, Git, VSCode, Postman, Rapid Languages I work with: HTML5/CSS/JS, Swift, Python, C/C++
+Softwares I work with: XCode, Git, VSCode, Postman, Rapid Languages I work with: HTML5/CSS/JS, UIKit/SwiftUI, Python, C/C++ Other skills: Pseudocode, Flowcharts and Algorithms, UML

 <!---
 IncognitoCxde/IncognitoCxde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.